How To Handle Right Click In React

 Conclusion

-In conclusion, handling a right-click event in React using the onContextMenu event is a simple and effective way to add interactivity to your web applications.
-By attaching the onContextMenu event to an element and defining a function to handle the event, you can perform a variety of actions when the user right-clicks on the element.
+In conclusion, modifying the default right-click behavior in React using the onContextMenu event is a simple.
+By attaching the onContextMenu event to an element and defining a function to handle the event, you can perform a variety of actions on right click in React.

 Thank you for reading.